Jandini/Jandini/README.md

-## Drawing and compressing pictures in text mode
+## Converting text mode pictures into assember code

-I created a number of picutres in text mode and then translated them into assembler code.
+I created a number of picutres in text mode and then converted them into assembler code.
 For example, the picture below was manually created in [X.ASM](https://github.com/Jandini/8086/tree/main/COMPRESS) (1536 bytes) and [compressed](https://github.com/Jandini/8086/blob/main/COMPRESS/COMPRESS.PAS) to C.ASM file (584 bytes).
 Compressed picture in C.ASM was [converted](https://github.com/Jandini/8086/blob/main/COMPRESS/CONVERT.PAS) to assembler's byte array in [OUT.ASM](https://github.com/Jandini/8086/blob/main/COMPRESS/OUT.ASM).
 The code to draw the picture was added later.

 The compressed pictures converted to assembler code could easlily fit into a few sectors between MBR and BPB on the hard drive.
 I used similar idea when I wrote [Boot Loader for two operating systems](https://github.com/Jandini/Jandini/blob/main/README.md#two-operating-systems-on-one-floppy-disk).